JackKelly/JackKelly.github.io/_posts/2010-07-13-insulating_our_victorian_living_room.md

 -   I'm not entirely happy with the idea that the moisture from the (quite seriously) damp wall will be allowed into the living space.
      We may have to run a dehumidifyer which guzzles power.
--   I'm sceptical of claims that the wood fibre maintains its u-value even when damp (although I have no empirical evidence to substantiate this scepticism)
+-   I'm sceptical of claims that the wood fibre maintains its U-value even when damp (although I have no empirical evidence to substantiate this scepticism)
 -   We (and every subsequent owner of the house) would be restricted to